 This a competition where 2 scouts will be in a canoe and attempt to swamp opponents' canoes using a bucket.
 Last one floating wins!
-This takes place Monday evening following Vespers.
+This takes place Tuesday evening.
 Stop at the pool to register.
-In addition, Leader's Free swim will take place Monday evening concurrently with the Swampathon.
-There will also be a leader's swim Tuesday evening AFTER the Triathlon time and daylight permitting.
+In addition, Leader's Free swim will take place Tuesday evening concurrently with the Swampathon.
+There will also be a leader's swim Monday evening AFTER the Triathlon time and daylight permitting.